On the Stochastic Singular Cucker--Smale Model: Well-Posedness, Collision-Avoidance and Flocking

 \subsection{Square integrable intensity $D(t)$}

 In this part, we will discuss the case when the noise intensity $D(t)$ is varying and square integrable over $t\in[0,\infty)$.
-In this case, the time integral of the exponential martingale is only well defined in finite time interval, and thus we cannot use the arguments in Theorem \ref{cond-flock} to obtain the conditional flocking.
-In the following, we will only show the unconditional flocking (defined in Definition \ref{def-flocking}) for some strong long range communication weights.
+In this case, the time integral of the exponential martingale is only well defined in finite time, and thus the arguments in Theorem \ref{cond-flock} to obtain the conditional flocking no longer applies.
+In the following, we will show the unconditional flocking in mean (defined in Definition \ref{def-flocking}) for a class of strong long-range communication weights.